Canonical metrics on holomorphic Courant algebroids: Introduction

 In Proposition \ref{prop:stromholcour} we show that any solution of the twisted Hull-Strominger system \eqref{eq:twistedStromholintro} determines a Bott-Chern algebroid $Q$ endowed with a hermitian metric satisfying natural equations (see \eqref{eq:twistedStromholredux}).
-This leads us to define an affine space of (real) Aeppli classes $\Sigma_Q(\RR)$ on $Q$ in Section \ref{subsec:Aeppli}, modelled on the kernel of \eqref{eq:partialmapintro}, and to associate an Aeppli class to any hermitian metric.
-A crucial ingredient in our construction is the cocycle property of Donaldson's secondary holomorphic characteristic class~\cite{Don}
+This leads us to define an affine space of (real) Aeppli classes $\Sigma_Q(\RR)$ on $Q$ in Section \ref{subsec:Aeppli}, modelled on the kernel of \eqref{eq:partialmapintro}

+and to associate an Aeppli class to any hermitian metric.
+A crucial ingredient in our construction is the cocycle property of the Bott-Chern secondary characteristic class~\cite{BottChern} (see also \cite{BGS,Don})

 for pairs of reductions $h_1,h_0$ on a bundle.